austinmcconnell/austinmcconnell.github.io/_posts/blog/2017-02-13-introducing-mortgage.md

 date: 2017-02-13 20:30:00 -0600
 ---

-Mortgage is a simple package that aims to make understanding the lifetime cost of a mortage easier to understand.
+Mortgage is a simple package that aims to make the lifetime cost of a mortage easier to understand.

 Version 1.0.0 is out on PyPI and can be installed with